 But what if you don’t happen to have a mixed-bean salad in your purse?

 At 3 o’clock we know we are going to be hungry.
 It’s not a surprise.
-So we can plan in advance—mix up a bean salad and bring it to work, or hummus and vegetables, rather than running to the nearest coffee shop and grabbing something that is high in simple carbs.
+So we can plan in advance—mix up a bean salad, or hummus and vegetables, rather than grabbing something that is high in simple carbs.

 So much of the way we eat has been ingrained over many years.
 How do you break those habits?